aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/image/convert-an-excel-chart-to-image/_index.md

 | :- |
 |![todo:image_alt_text](convert-an-excel-chart-to-image_1.png)|

-1. Create a pie chart in Microsoft Excel :
+1. Create a pie chart in Microsoft Excel:
-   1. Opened a new workbook in Microsoft Excel.
+   1. Open a new workbook in Microsoft Excel.
-   1. Input some data into a worksheet.
+   1. Enter some data into a worksheet.
-   1. Created a pie chart based on the data.
+   1. Create a pie chart based on the data.
    1. Save the file.

 |**The input file.**|
 | :- |
 |![todo:image_alt_text](convert-an-excel-chart-to-image_2.png)|

-We host our Python packages in PyPi repositories.
+We host our Python packages in PyPI repositories.

-Install Aspose.Cells for Python from pypi, use command as: $ pip install aspose-cells-python.
+Install Aspose.Cells for Python from PyPI using the command: `$ pip install aspose-cells-python`.

-And you can also follow the step-by-step instructions on how to install “Aspose.Cells for Python via .NET” to your developer environment.
+You can also follow the step‑by‑step instructions on how to install **Aspose.Cells for Python via .NET** to your developer environment.

 1. Download and install Aspose.Cells for Python via .NET:
-   1. Install Aspose.Cells for Python via .NET from [pypi](https://pypi.org/project/aspose-cells-python/), use command as: $ pip install aspose-cells-python.
+   1. Install Aspose.Cells for Python via .NET from [PyPI](https://pypi.org/project/aspose-cells-python/), using the command: `$ pip install aspose-cells-python`.
-   1. And you can also follow the [step-by-step instructions](https://docs.aspose.com/cells/python-net/getting-started/) on how to install "Aspose.Cells for Python via .NET" to your developer environment.
+   1. Follow the [step‑by‑step instructions](https://docs.aspose.com/cells/python-net/getting-started/) on how to install **Aspose.Cells for Python via .NET** to your developer environment.

 All [Aspose](http://www.aspose.com/) components work in evaluation mode when first installed.
 The evaluation mode has no time limit and it only injects watermarks into output documents.